|

 in life is a person of faith.
 This is what we mean by daily sojourn with Christ in our lives.
 Our thinking and acting processes

+are enlightened by our faith in God.
 In April 1988 the evening news reported on a photographer who was a skydiver.
 He had jumped from a plane along

 with numerous other skydivers and filmed the group as they fell and opened their parachutes.
 On the film shown on the telecast,